-A will is a document that details how various items or portions of your property should be distributed, and to whom.
+A final will declaration is a document that details how various items or portions of your property should be distributed, and to whom.
 If you have children, you may also specify in a will who should become their guardian in case they are still minors at the time of your death.
 You can also nominate an executor—the person who would ensure that the various provisions of your will are properly followed.
 However, wills entail probate costs.

-Trusts are arrangements in which one party, a “trustee,” owns legal title to some property but promises to administer or distribute that property for the benefit of another—the “beneficiary.”
-By creating a trust, the “settlor” (i.e. the person who places his or her property in the trust) can control the way in which the trust property will be managed and distributed, either during the settlor’s lifetime or at his or her death.
-The document detailing a trust agreement may spell out the particular duties of the trustee or trustees, as well as the rights of the beneficiaries.
+In a trust agreement, a “trustee,” owns legal title to certain property and promises to administer or distribute that property for the benefit of another—the “beneficiary.”
+The “settlor” (also referred to as the “grantor” or “trustmaker”) is the person(s) who places his or her property into ownership of the trust, and he or she can control the way in which the trust will be administered and the way in which trust assets will, if at all, be distributed.
+This can occur either during the settlor’s lifetime or at his or her death.
+The trust agreement may also define certain duties of the trustee or trustees as desired by the settlor(s), and may also spell out the rights of the trust beneficiaries.

 Several different types of trusts exist, reflecting the countless ways in which individuals choose to manage their property, as well as specific goals (such as maximizing benefits for indifiduals with special needs, minimizing taxes, etc.).
 If you would like to discuss various options that might meet your particular needs, please contact Kollias P.C. for an initial consultation.